Legacy-Visuals-Project/Animatium/README.md

 ## 🛠️ Old Settings

-### Sky

-- [X] oldBlueVoidSky
-    - Description: Brings back the forgotten blue void part of the sky.
-(Fixes MC-257056)
-    - Type: BOOLEAN
-- [X] oldSkyHorizonHeight
-    - Description: Changes the horizon height to how it was in <=1.16.5.
-    - Type: BOOLEAN
-- [X] oldCloudHeight
-    - Description: Changes the cloud height back to 128 like in <=1.16.5.
-    - Type: BOOLEAN

-### Other

 - [X] legacyThirdpersonSwordBlockingPosition
     - Description: Brings back the old third-person sword blocking look from <=1.7.
     - Type: BOOLEAN